 This chunky ham and mushroom soup was made with about a third of the ham.
 Speedy and I had it for lunch today with grilled cheese sandwiches.

-- about 100 g. of mushrooms (I used button but you can use whatever you prefer), quartered
+- 100 grams button mushrooms - (you may use whatever mushrooms you prefer), quartered

-- 3 to 4 c. of broth, preferably homemade
+- 3 to 4 cups bone broth - preferably homemade

 - Add the ham.
 Cook, stirring occasionally, for another minute.